Boston establishes Artist Relief Fund in response to Coronavirus

 Boston Artist Relief Fund

-The Boston Artist Relief Fund will award grants of $500 and $1,000 to individual artists who live in Boston whose creative practices and incomes are being adversely impacted by Coronavirus Disease 2019 (COVID-19).
+The Boston Artist Relief Fund will award grants of $500 to individual artists who live in Boston whose creative practices and incomes are being adversely impacted by Coronavirus Disease 2019 (COVID-19).

 With events of all types being canceled to reduce the spread of COVID-19, people who make income partially or fully through gigs and freelance work are losing critical opportunities to support their well-being in our city.

-The Boston Artist Relief Fund will open for applications on Thursday, March 12, 2020, for artists who have lost or anticipate losing income.
-The Boston Artist Relief Fund will be open on a rolling basis and will replace the Opportunity Fund through June 30, 2020.
+The Boston Artist Relief Fund application is now closed.
 The Opportunity Fund will reopen for applications after July 1.
 Opportunity Fund applications that were already received in this application cycle will still be considered for funding.